tableau/Logshark/README.md

 # What do I need to build LogShark from source?

 Instructions on how to build LogShark from the source code are coming soon.

-Please note that current source code is for LogShark 3.0.
-The source code for LogShark 4.1 will be released soon.

 # Is LogShark supported?